 Consumers worry, and understandably so, about data protection and privacy.
-Under GDPR, consumers hold the right to demand answers and businesses are required to specify their intentions.
-Get ahead of the trust curve by clearly stating why you want the data and what you plan to do with it.
+State, federal, and international regulations are constantly constricting what businesses can and can't do with customer data.
+Consumers hold the right to demand answers and businesses are required to specify their intentions.
+Be up front and transparent, clearly stating why you want the data and what you plan to do with it.